qmsstudios/uosstructure/Departments/06_Department of Systems Theory & Cybernetics/Department of Systems Theory & Cybernetics.md

 The Department of Systems Theory & Cybernetics provides a rigorous academic foundation in:

-•	**Complex Systems & Self-Organization** – Investigating emergent phenomena, nonlinear dynamics, and adaptive systems.
+Complex Systems & Self-Organization** – Investigating emergent phenomena, nonlinear dynamics, and adaptive systems.

-•	**Cybernetic Feedback & Control Systems** – Exploring the principles of feedback, communication, and control in human and machine systems.
+Cybernetic Feedback & Control Systems** – Exploring the principles of feedback, communication, and control in human and machine systems.

-•	**Adaptive Systems & Resilience Modeling** – Studying how systems respond to change and maintain stability in dynamic environments.
+Adaptive Systems & Resilience Modeling** – Studying how systems respond to change and maintain stability in dynamic environments.

-•	**Intelligent Systems & AI Integration** – Designing AI-driven systems that optimize decision-making and self-regulation.
+Intelligent Systems & AI Integration** – Designing AI-driven systems that optimize decision-making and self-regulation.

-•	**Systems Epistemology & Knowledge Structures** – Examining how knowledge and information flow within complex systems.
+Systems Epistemology & Knowledge Structures** – Examining how knowledge and information flow within complex systems.

-•	**Organizational Systems & Network Theory** – Understanding how social, biological, and technological networks behave and evolve.
+Organizational Systems & Network Theory** – Understanding how social, biological, and technological networks behave and evolve.

 ## **Degree Programs**

 ### **Undergraduate Programs (Bachelor’s Level)**

-•	**B.Sc.
-Systems Theory** – A foundational program exploring the principles of complex systems, network theory, and self-organization.
+Bachelor of Science Systems Theory** – A foundational program exploring the principles of complex systems, network theory, and self-organization.

-•	**B.Sc.
-Cybernetics** – An advanced program focusing on feedback systems, adaptive technologies, and intelligent control processes.
+Bachelor of Science Cybernetics** – An advanced program focusing on feedback systems, adaptive technologies, and intelligent control processes.

-•	**B.Sc.
-Artificial Intelligence** – A specialized program in AI-driven systems, machine learning, and autonomous decision-making.
+Bachelor of Science Artificial Intelligence** – A specialized program in AI-driven systems, machine learning, and autonomous decision-making.

-•	**B.Sc.
-Knowledge Systems** – A program dedicated to information flow, knowledge representation, and intelligent network structures.
+Bachelor of Science Knowledge Systems** – A program dedicated to information flow, knowledge representation, and intelligent network structures.

 ### **Graduate Programs (Master’s Level)**

-•	**M.Sc.
-Cybernetics** – Advanced studies in feedback systems, adaptive control, and intelligent network design.
+Master of Science Cybernetics** – Advanced studies in feedback systems, adaptive control, and intelligent network design.

-•	**M.Sc.
-Artificial Intelligence** – A deep dive into machine learning, autonomous systems, and AI integration with cybernetic principles.
+Master of Science Artificial Intelligence** – A deep dive into machine learning, autonomous systems, and AI integration with cybernetic principles.

-•	**M.Sc.
-Knowledge Systems** – Research into knowledge representation, distributed networks, and AI-driven information systems.
+Master of Science Knowledge Systems** – Research into knowledge representation, distributed networks, and AI-driven information systems.

-### **Doctoral Programs (Ph.D.
-Level)**
+### **Doctoral Programs (Ph.D. in Level)**

-•	**Ph.D.
-Cybernetics** – Cutting-edge research into self-regulation, adaptive control systems, and human-machine interaction.
+Ph.D. in Cybernetics** – Cutting-edge research into self-regulation, adaptive control systems, and human-machine interaction.

-•	**Ph.D.
-Artificial Intelligence** – High-level research into AI systems design, autonomous agents, and neural networks.
+Ph.D. in Artificial Intelligence** – High-level research into AI systems design, autonomous agents, and neural networks.

-•	**Ph.D.
-Knowledge Systems** – Advanced research into knowledge representation, intelligent databases, and distributed information systems.
+Ph.D. in Knowledge Systems** – Advanced research into knowledge representation, intelligent databases, and distributed information systems.

 ## **Research, Innovation & Interdisciplinary Collaboration**